AKJUS/help/SetupWinSCP.md

 ## Add SSH or SFTP session using Public Key Authentication

-- 1. Choose SFTP.
+1. Choose SFTP.
-- 2. Enter the servers hostname or IP address.
+2. Enter the servers hostname or IP address.
-- 3. Default port number is both 22 for SSH or SFTP.
+3. Default port number is both 22 for SSH or SFTP.
-- 4. Enter your username.
+4. Enter your username.
-- 5. Don't enter any password, leave it empty.
+5. Don't enter any password, leave it empty.
-- 6. Finally click **Advanced...**.
+6. Finally click **Advanced...**

 ![session1](https://user-images.githubusercontent.com/40885610/134816867-3d7af16a-28a1-4f62-b43a-1ac6720508f6.png)